semgrep/semgrep-docs/docs/deployment/cloud-scanning.md

 ## Add a repository

-1. On the left navigation visit the 📂Projects page.
+1. In Semgrep AppSec Platform, click **<i class="fa-solid fa-folder-open"></i> Projects**.
 1. Click **Scan New Project > Semgrep Cloud Scan**.
 1. Select the repositories you want to scan from the list.
 1. Click **Enable Cloud Scanning**.

-After enabling cloud scanning, a full scan starts immediately on all the repositories you have added.
+After enabling cloud scanning, a full scan starts immediately on all the repositories you have added. <!-- may be false, initial scan may start up to 6 days after, will double check -->

 Once a repository has been added to Semgrep AppSec Platform, it becomes a **project**.
 A project in Semgrep AppSec Platform includes all the findings and scan metadata of that repository.